ZixeSea/SteamIdler/README.md

 ## Dependencies

-- [steam-user](https://www.npmjs.com/package/steam-user) - Allows interaction with the Steam network via the Steam client protocol
+- [steam-user](https://www.npmjs.com/package/steam-user) - Used to interface with Steam.
-- [asciiart-logo](https://www.npmjs.com/package/asciiart-logo) - renders a splash screen in text console with logo from ASCII characters.
+- [asciiart-logo](https://www.npmjs.com/package/asciiart-logo) - Used to create a splash screen in the console.
-- [colors](https://www.npmjs.com/package/colors) - get color and style in your node.js console
+- [colors](https://www.npmjs.com/package/colors) - Used to color and style console output.
-- [console-table-printer](https://www.npmjs.com/package/console-table-printer) - Printing Simple Table with Coloring rows on your console.
-Its useful when you want to present some tables on console using js.
+- [console-table-printer](https://www.npmjs.com/package/console-table-printer) - Used to create a table in the console.
-- [time-stamp](https://www.npmjs.com/package/time-stamp) - Get a formatted timestamp.
+- [time-stamp](https://www.npmjs.com/package/time-stamp) - Used to format timestamps.
+- [steam-totp](https://github.com/DoctorMcKay/node-steam-totp) - Used to generate Steam auth codes.

 ## License